-There are similar risks for bats during migration and during offshore foraging of insects at sea, although these are often limited to specific regions and collisions are generally less prevalent than for migratory birds.
+There are similar risks for bats during migration and during offshore foraging of insects at sea, although these are often limited to specific regions and collisions are generally less prevalent than for bats at onshore wind farms.

 Offshore wind farms may be located close to coastal habitats that host congregatory and migratory bird or bat species.
 For example, river estuaries, wetlands or islands.
-They can also be located near or within important regional or global flyways-flight paths used by large numbers of birds on a regular seasonal basis during their migration between their breeding grounds and overwintering quarters.
+They can also be located near or within important regional or global flyways - flight paths used by large numbers of birds on a regular seasonal basis during their migration between their breeding grounds and overwintering quarters.

-Wind farms located offshore require less land-take than onshore projects and therefore have less land-use change consequences and associated environmental impacts.
+Wind farms located offshore require less land-take than onshore projects and, therefore, have less use change consequences and associated environmental impacts.